tkcolorado/pinder/README.md

 ## Pinder
-This application is SNS service of healthcare.
+This application is the SNS service of healthcare.

 ## Description
 The base of this app is rails tutorial, I trained the system of RoR through developing this app.